tidymodels/tidymodels.org-legacy/content/learn/models/coefficients/index.markdown

 ### Using specific penalty values

-If we run the `tidy()` method on the workflow or parsnip object, a different function used that returns the coefficients for the penalty value that we specified:
+If we run the `tidy()` method on the workflow or parsnip object, a different function is used that returns the coefficients for the penalty value that we specified:

 ```r